DropInBlog/laravel-rendered/README.md

 ## Usage

-The package automatically registers routes for your blog at `/blog` (configurable).
+The package automatically registers routes for your blog at `/blog` (configurable via the `path` option).
 These include:

 - `/blog` - Blog index
 - `/blog/page/{page}` - Paginated blog index